robertorosero/pyhtonmig/Doc/c-api/typeobj.rst

    Weak reference list head, for weak references to this type object.
 Not inherited.
 Internal use only.

-.. cmember:: footprintfunc PyTypeObject.tp_footprint

-   An optional function pointer that returns the memory footprint of the object.
-This function should be used if the memory usage of the object cannot be determined with tp_basicsize plus, if applicable, tp_itemsize * length of the object.
-If the field is not set, the memory footprint is computed as described.
-Note that this formula does not include any referenced objects, e.g. attributes.

-   The value -1 should not be returned as a normal return value; when an error occurs during the computation of the hash value, the function should set an exception and return -1.

 The remaining fields are only defined if the feature test macro :const:`COUNT_ALLOCS` is defined, and are for internal use only.
 They are documented here for completeness.
 None of these fields are inherited by